hreinwald/drc/docs/llms.txt

 ## Installation

-To install the stable but outdated version from CRAN:
+To install the outdated version from CRAN:

 ``` r
 install.packages("drc")